lluppesms/activate.bicep.course/Labs/bicep/08_Deploy_Targets/readme.md

 Up to this point, we have been deploying everything directly into a resource group.
 But what if we wanted to deploy at another level, like create a NEW resource group?
 Or deploy to a subscription, management group or tenant?

+> NOTE: This lab will not work in the Learning On Demand (LOD) environment, as it does not have security access to the Azure Subscription.
+You can run this lab in your own Azure subscription if you want to do this.

 ## Using Scope in your deploys

 In order to deploy at a subscription level, you do need to have the correct permissions.
 Therefore for this lab, we will be examining the Bicep, but will not be actually deploying it.